geographyclub/american-geography/README.md

 # American Geography
-This is how I'm working with census and street data.
-I AM NOT A DEVELOPER.
+Where are the fastest growing counties in the country?
+Where are the youngest cities?
+The oldest?
+Where are the most expensive neighborhoods?
+What can street data tell us about these places?
+This is my deep dive into US census and street data.

 1. [Importing](#1-importing)
 2. [Processing](#2-processing)